Phillip Schofield tells court moment his brother told him about 'sexual acts with teenager'

-Today Phillip has told the court the moment his brother told him about his “sexual acts with a teenager”.
+This Morning presenter Phillip told the court in a written statement last week that his brother had reportedly told him about his ‘sexual acts with a teenager’.

 View this post on Instagram